 Edward Van Keuren is an Associate Professor in the Department of Physics at Georgetown University.
 After obtaining a Ph.D. in Physics from Carnegie Mellon University in 1990, Prof. Van Keuren worked for the German chemical company, BASF AG, in Germany and Japan, and also spent several years at the Japanese National Institute of Materials and Chemical Research.
 He has over 75 publications in peer reviewed journals, and his work has been recognized by a National Science Foundation Faculty Early Career Development Award, an Oak Ridge Associated Universities Ralph E. Powe Junior Faculty Enhancement Award and a Georgetown University Teaching and Learning with Technology fellowship.
 He is a member of the American Physical Society, American Chemical Society and SPIE.
-He joined Georgetown in 1999 and since 2007, he has served as the Chair of the Georgetown Physics Department.
+He joined Georgetown in 1999 and from 2007-2013, he was Chair of the Georgetown Physics Department.

 His work at BASF encompassed the development and characterization of novel optical switching materials, in particular those based on organic nanoparticles.
 He also developed a number of fiber optic light scattering methods for determining particle size in concentrated dispersions.
 Since coming to Georgetown, his research has been concerned with the preparation and application of nanoparticles.
 His research focus is on both applying novel optical characterization methods to measure the initial nucleation and self-assembly of organic nanoparticles in solution as well as the development of new nanoparticle materials for applications such as MRI contrast enhancement.